Rise to Success: Career Highlights of Wally Szczerbiak

 How Wally Szczerbiak built a successful career.
 Explore key moments that defined the journey.

-In 1997, as a junior, Szczerbiak became one of college basketball's leading scorers, averaging 24.4 points per game.
-He earned first-team All-MAC honors despite missing games with a broken wrist.
+In 1997, as a junior at Miami, Szczerbiak became one of college basketball's leading scorers, averaging 24.4 points per game.
+He also earned first-team All-MAC honors, despite missing several games due to a broken right wrist.

 1999: Drafted by Minnesota Timberwolves

-In 1999, Szczerbiak was selected by the Minnesota Timberwolves with the sixth overall pick in the NBA draft.
+In 1999, Szczerbiak was selected by the Minnesota Timberwolves as the sixth overall pick in the NBA draft.

-In 1999, during his senior season, Szczerbiak led the Redhawks to the Sweet 16 in the NCAA tournament as a #10 seed.
-He scored a career-high 43 points in a first-round win.
-They lost to Kentucky in the Sweet 16.
+In 1999, during his senior season, Szczerbiak averaged 24.2 points per game and led the Miami Redhawks to the Sweet 16 in the NCAA tournament as a #10 seed.
+He scored a career-high 43 points in the first round against Washington.

-In 2002, Szczerbiak had his best year as a professional when he was a coaches' selection to the Western Conference All-Star team.
+In 2002, Szczerbiak was chosen as a coaches' selection to the Western Conference All-Star team, marking his best year as a professional player.

 April 13, 2003: Tied Timberwolves Franchise Record

-On April 13, 2003, Szczerbiak tied a Timberwolves franchise record with 44 points.
+On April 13, 2003, Szczerbiak tied a Timberwolves franchise record with 44 points in a single game.

-During the 2004-05 NBA season, Szczerbiak came off the bench.
+During the 2004 NBA season, Szczerbiak came off the bench for the Minnesota Timberwolves.

 January 26, 2006: Traded to Boston Celtics

-On January 26, 2006, Szczerbiak, along with others, was traded to the Boston Celtics for Ricky Davis and others.
+On January 26, 2006, Szczerbiak, along with Michael Olowokandi and Dwayne Jones, was traded to the Boston Celtics for Ricky Davis, Mark Blount, and Marcus Banks.

 June 28, 2007: Traded to Seattle SuperSonics

-On June 28, 2007, Szczerbiak was traded to the Seattle SuperSonics along with Delonte West and Jeff Green for Ray Allen and Glen Davis.
+On June 28, 2007, Szczerbiak was traded by the Celtics to the Seattle SuperSonics along with Delonte West and Jeff Green for Ray Allen and Glen Davis.

 February 21, 2008: Traded to Cleveland Cavaliers